 German companies often practice flexible working time in order to have a good work-life balance.
 Employees are only allowed to work 8 hours per day or 40 hours per week.

 Germans finish their working day punctually to spend the rest of the day with family, enjoying the outdoors, or just their free time.
 However, overtime is still happening but not often.
 Employees working overtime always get paid.

 Many people work part-time in Germany, especially women with kids.
 Companies are very open to this type of employment; it usually easy to find a part-time job in your industry.

 The USA isn’t considered as a country with excellent work-life balance.
 Many employees are working very long hours, in fact, 11% of them are.

 Statistics say that more than half of Americans have an unhealthy work-life balance.
-A third of the employees in the US, are working more than 45 hours per week, and around 9,7 million are even more than 60.
+A third of all employees in the US are working more than 45 hours per week, and around 9,7 million are even more than 60.

-There is definitely an issue with balancing work and life in the USA.
+There is definitely an issue with balancing work and life in the US.
 People tend to sacrifice much for work and less enjoy life than Germans do.